Amazon Editorial Reviews: How to Add in Author Central, with Tips and Guidelines

 Editorial reviews should be kept short.
 A few sentences at the most.

 Amazon says, “We recommend you limit your reviews to 3,000 characters.
-Customers may miss out critical information if your reviews are too long.”
+Customers may miss out on critical information if your reviews are too long.”

 There is a 4,000-character limit per review and a total limit of 20,000 characters.